plone/plone.restapi-angular/docs/basic-usage.rst

     selector: 'custom-navigation',
     template: `<custom-navigation-level [links]="links"></custom-navigation-level>`
   })
-  export class CustomNavigation extends Navigation {}
+  export class CustomNavigationComponent extends Navigation {}

 - We add an ``import`` for the default ``Navigation``.
 - Rename the ``selector``.